The town of Bethany, West Virginia, is steeped in local history and is an important dimension of Bethany College.

 When West Virginia received statehood in 1863, Bethany College was its only degree-granting institution in higher education and is the oldest institution of higher learning in the Mountain State.

-Campbell’s home, plantation, family cemetery, a substantial portion of Campbell’s private library and many 19th century documents were given to the college for preservation and use.
+Campbell’s home, sheep farm, family cemetery, a substantial portion of Campbell’s private library and many 19th century documents were given to the college for preservation and use.
 Today, the Bethany Historic District is listed on the National Register of Historic Places.

 Historic Bethany has five sites listed in the National Register of Historic Places:

 The Mary Cutlip Director of Libraries & Learning Resources